 If you left Original Medicare & enrolled in a Medicare Advantage plan, you can switch back to Original Medicare during the Annual Enrollment Period.

 If you had a change in circumstance, you might qualify for a Special Enrollment Period.
 This SEP will allow you to leave your Medicare Advantage plan and switch back to Original Medicare.

-If you’re currently enrolled in Medicare Part A and Part B and need to fill in the gaps in coverage, give us a call.
+If you’re enrolled in Medicare Part A and Part B and need to fill in the gaps in coverage, call us.
 Our agents will see what supplemental Medicare plans are available in your area.
 These supplemental Medicare plans will give you peace of mind about your Medicare coverage.
 You can also use our online rate form to see plans in your area now.